Post-Promotion Advancement and Career Exploration (PACE)

 I am eligible for PACE, but I already have an established relationship with a coach.
 What are my options?

-You may request additional coaching sessions (up to 8) through the PACE Pilot Coaching Program if you have an established coach who is currently affiliated with Bridgeport Consulting, Ideas for Action, Kardia Group, Kristen Storey Consulting, Leader Academic, or Vineyard Associates and you meet the eligibility criteria.
+You may request additional coaching sessions through the PACE Pilot Coaching Program if you have an established coach who is currently affiliated with Bridgeport Consulting, Ideas for Action, Kardia Group, Kristen Storey Consulting, Leader Academic, or Vineyard Associates and you meet the eligibility criteria.
 If your coach is not currently affiliated with one of these three organizations, we are unable to offer the same opportunity through this pilot for that coach.

 Matching Process